Deathbringer98/YouTube-Videoplayer-App/README.md

 # YouTube-Videoplayer-App
 YT Video Player app made with python
 YouTube Video Player Application

 #Installation

 To Install you must download all the compressed files and once downloaded open one of the rar files and extract the exe to your desktop or desired folder.
-Then simply run the exe to start the youtube app program.
+Then run the exe to start the youtube app program.

 The "YouTube Video Player Application" is a Python program that utilizes the PyQt5 library to create a simple and interactive graphical interface for playing YouTube videos.
 The application opens a window containing an embedded web view and a "Play Video" button.
 Its primary functionality is to allow users to watch YouTube videos directly within the application window and start playback from a specified time.

 Key Components: